← All posts

-Reviews have always mattered for law firms.
-A potential client scanning Google results will click the attorney with 87 reviews at 4.9 stars before they click the one with no reviews and a nicer website.
+Reviews have always shaped law firm selection.
+A potential client scanning Google results is more likely to trust a firm with a strong, specific review profile than a firm with no visible client feedback and a nicer website.
 That behavior is well understood and has driven the review management industry for years.

-What's changed is that reviews now influence a layer of discovery that most firms aren't thinking about yet.
-When a potential client asks ChatGPT, Gemini, or Perplexity to recommend a personal injury lawyer in their city, the system's answer is shaped by the same trust signals that influence human decisions — and reviews are among the strongest of those signals.
+What has changed is that reviews now influence a layer of discovery many firms are not thinking about yet.
+When a potential client asks an AI assistant to recommend a lawyer in their city, the answer can be shaped by the same source material and trust signals that influence human decisions.
+Reviews are part of that source material.

 Understanding why requires understanding how AI search engines recommend lawyers in the first place.